PrabhjotxSingh/quickshift/TaskList.md

 22. **Conduct** code reviews and implement best practices for code quality and maintainability, ensuring a robust and scalable codebase.

 23. **Implement** push notification services using Firebase to keep users informed about shift updates and important platform announcements.
+(Russell)

 24. **Develop** data analytics modules to track user behavior and platform usage, enabling data-driven decision-making for future enhancements.